stefanthaler/stefanthaler.github.io/_drafts/DRAFT-on-eating-meat.md

 It is easy to see why this is not true.
 One can probably survive quite some time on potato chips, pasta and tomato ketchup, and an occasional vitamin pill.
 This is a completely vegan diet, but it is definitely not a healthy one.
 There is plenty of room of messing up any diet, simply excluding one group of foods of your diet does not make your diet healthy.

 ## Humans have the right to eat animals because we are more intelligent than animals
 Our intelligence certainly enables us to kill and eat animals, but this argument is wrong, because intelligence is no relevant criteria for deciding whether we it is right to kill another being.
 If that were true, this would again allow absurd consequences, namely that more intelligent people are allowed to kill and eat other, less intelligent people.

 # Conclusions

+From an health perspective, it seems to make sense to moderate your meat consumption, and while a little meat can be part of a healthy diet, there seems to be little evidence that it has to be.
+From an economic and an ecological perspective, meat is an expensive treat, both in terms of monetary and other resources, thus it would also make sense to moderate your meat consumption.
+From an ethical perspective, killing an animal seems to be ok in some contexts, but raising animals under horrible conditions and condemn them to a live of misery and suffering is not ok.

+Put together, my conclusion is that it makes sense to moderate ones meat consumption, and abolish the gruesome ways that animals are treated within the meat production industry.

 # Resources